More information about the University decision to begin the spring 2021 semester remotely:

 The Penn State York Virtual New Student Welcome is set for Friday, January 15, 9:00 a.m.–12:00 p.m. via Zoom.
 Please contact the Penn State York Student Affairs office at 717-771-4045 for more information.

-Students looking for a place to attend a Zoom class, study, or work in-between classes can visit Penn State York’s Remote Learning Room (Zoom Room), located on the lower floor of the Main Classroom Building in the Conference Center.
-Students must wear a face mask and use headphones.
+Students looking for a place to attend a Zoom class, study, or work in-between classes can visit Penn State York’s Remote Learning Room (Zoom Room), located on the lower floor of the Main Classroom Building in the Conference Center beginning Feb.
+15. Students must wear a face mask and use headphones.
+Students needing information technology support can visit the computer labs in the M.S.
+Grumbacher Information Sciences and Technology Center beginning Jan.
+19.